hdShang/arxiv-daily/docs/cs-AI/2025-12-22/papers/251219570v1-the-epistemological-consequences-of-large-language-models-rethinking.md

 ---
 layout: default
-title: The Epistemological Consequences of Large Language Models: Rethinking collective intelligence and institutional knowledge
+title: "The Epistemological Consequences of Large Language Models: Rethinking collective intelligence and institutional knowledge"
 ---

 # The Epistemological Consequences of Large Language Models: Rethinking collective intelligence and institutional knowledge